Office of the Director

 Successful Lab-initiative related proposals will likely advance Lab strategy in:

 Additionally, the Lab Director, Associate Laboratory Directors (ALDs), and I have agreed on a set of high-priority topics for Area LDRD proposal submissions:

 Biosciences: i) fundamental advances in synthetic biology that relate to energy and environment; ii) research on ecosystem resilience to environmental change and methods to improve environmental quality and resource utilization; iii) biological responses to environmental challenges; and, iv) scalable and flexible bio-manufacturing technologies for energy and environment.

 Lab initiative proposals should support the high-level strategic goals of the Lab.
-Area proposals will be evaluated on their novelty and scientific quality and may involve higher-gain, higher-risk ideas.
+Area proposals will be evaluated on their novelty and scientific quality and should involve higher-risk, higher-reward ideas.

-This Call for Proposals (CFP) will be announced in Today at Berkeley Lab, and a copy of this memo will be emailed directly to Berkeley Lab scientists and engineers.
+This Call for Proposals (CFP) was announced last Friday in "Today at Berkeley Lab", and a copy of this memo was previously emailed directly to ALDs, Division Directors, and Division Deputies.
 The complete call, schedule, guidance, and forms will be available on the Web (http://www.lbl.gov/DIR/LDRD/).
 All proposals are to be submitted through a web-based submission system that can be accessed via the CFP website.

-Proposals should be put into the submission system by Monday, March 30, 2015.
+Proposals should be put into the submission system by Friday, March 25, 2016.
 For any other questions or assistance, please e-mail LDRD Coordinator, Darren Ho (DHo@lbl.gov).